 Chia seeds also have a whopping 18% omega 3.
 One of the highest plant sources of omega 3 which makes them incredibly popular with vegetarians and vegans.

 Chia seeds are versatile because they have virtually no flavour, they absorb any liquid, then swell to many times their size.
-They can be used as a pudding, drinks or breakfast meal.
-Vegans even use “chia eggs”.
-Water is added to chia, the chis swells, and the whole “chia egg” can be used in various baking with varied success.
+They can be used as a chia pudding, chia fresca or chia breakfast recipes.
+Vegans even use "chia eggs".
+Water is added to chia, the chis swells, and the whole "chia egg" can be used in various baking with varied success.

 Net carbs 10g per 100g Protein 21g per 100g

-Almonds also contain vitamins B2, B3, E, copper, magnesium, manganese, phosphorus and zinc.
+Almonds contain vitamins B2, B3, E, copper, magnesium, manganese, phosphorus and zinc.